I write about toxins in our food and air but what about social media?

 Looking at a screen and communicating with people on social media right before bed, is sure to negatively impact your sleep.

-It’s also known that the blue light emitted from smartphone and tablet screens, can interrupt sleep patterns.
+It’s also known that the blue light emitted from smartphone and tablet screens can interrupt sleep patterns.

 So, like anything in life, too much social media can prove to be harmful to your health.
-Many of us have become reliant on social media without even realizing it.

 Therefore, if you’re looking to improve your health and live a happier life, the answer could be to cut back on your social media use.